 Look at this famous little tune by Beethoven; it is the theme from his 9th Symphony “Ode to joy” using only steps and repeats:

-In western music notation, the smallest step from one note to the next is a semitone, or a halfstep.
-The step from a white to a black key next to it on a piano for example.
+In western music notation, the smallest step from one note to the next is called a semitone, or a half-step.
+The step from a white to a black key next to it on a piano, for example.

-A musical scale is made up from a specific pattern of whole and semi tones.
+A musical scale is made up of a specific pattern of whole and semitones.

-This pattern is what decides what notes that need to be changed (lowered or raised).
-Like in the example above there were two flats, since a G minor scale uses two lowered notes, the B flat and the E flat.
+This pattern is what decides what notes need to be changed (lowered or raised).
+Like in the example above, there were two flats, since a G minor scale uses two lowered notes, the B flat, and the E flat.

-If you practice how to sing or play intervals, it also helps you when learning how to read music notes so that you know exactly how big each skip or leap is supposed to be.
+It helps if you practice how to sing or play intervals when learning how to read music notes so that you can feel exactly how big each skip or leap is supposed to be.

 Solfège is a sight-singing technique (used in different ways in different countries) that helps you to become better at singing by sight, but also to improve ear training and note reading.